Does your coffee get cold too quickly? Do you want to keep it warm but have no idea how? Because I know exatcly how you feel!

 The coffee turns bitter if left in there for too long.
 You have to decant it for the best flavor and to avoid any unpleasant or extra-strong tastes.
 While some people suggest wrapping French press carafe into a towel to keep it warm for longer, I’d advise you to do one of the following:

 - Pour the coffee into a thermos and keep it warm there

 - Use any of the 12 methods I’ve already listed above

 Can I drink a day old coffee?

 Yes, you can.
-Many cold-brew methods suggest you leave coffee in the fridge overnight, or at least 12 hours.
-That means you’ll be drinking 1 day old coffee!
+Many cold-brew methods suggest you leave coffee in the fridge overnight and let it brew for at least 12 hours.
+That means you’ll be drinking 1-day old coffee!
 Black coffee normally doesn’t spoil overnight, but keep it in the fridge if you want to store it.

 Still, unless you’re making a cold-brew coffee, I don’t recommend keeping the coffee around for more than a few hours.
 The taste next day will not even closely resemble the fresh brew.